 Founder and President, Alicia Jean Demetropolis

 In 2017, Alicia Jean Demetropolis spent three months traveling in the Kathmandu area, assisting a local NGO with assessing elder care facilities and rewriting their volunteer program.
 She took food and water to the homeless seniors and youths living in the streets, and also trained local medical professionals and EMTs in the use of gait belts.
-Her book, Drowning in Now: A Search for God and Humanity at the Top of the World (published under the name Lia Jean Dennis), is an account of her spiritual journey and the story of how The Global Humanity Initiative was started.
-Fifteen percent of the proceeds from the sale of Drowning in Now go to The Global Humanity Initiative, benefitting impoverished children and elders around the world.
+Her book, Drowning in Now: A Search for God and Humanity at the Top of the World, is an account of her spiritual journey and the story of how The Global Humanity Initiative was started.
+Fifteen percent of the proceeds from the sale of Drowning in Now go to The Global Humanity Initiative, benefiting impoverished children and elders around the world.

 Alicia’s photographs, articles and short fiction have appeared in various publications through the years, including Tidepools and Pulse.
 She serves as a main writer and co-editor of Pet Tidings, the newsletter for Safe Haven, a fully donor-supported, cageless, no-kill animal shelter on the Olympic Peninsula, run by Peninsula Friends of Animals.
 Alicia additionally runs a monthly grief support group for animal companion owners at their primary shelter.
 She is completing a book, Dear Rosie & Tony: Advice for Felines, based on her feline advice column in the newsletter, the proceeds of which will go to support PFOA.
 Alicia also once penned a quarterly newsletter, Death Over Coffee, designed to promote a healthy and fearless discussion on death and dying on the Olympic Peninsula.
 Her book, Cannabis Island, Part 1: An Outsider’s Look Inside Cannabis Therapeutics was published on Kindle and the Kindle app.